 Philadelphia Silver Smelter in Ketchum, Idaho, Late 19th Century, Folk Art

-On closer inspection, secondary elements include a locomotive, the "UP" insignia which identify as belonging to the Union Pacific Railroad, escalating coal shuttles from train to hopper, a train brakeman securing cars, a driver and horse team pulling a coal laden wagon, a web of sturdy train trestles, a water powered log conveyor, a cable spar tree for raising logs from the river, and scattered logs along the river bank.
+On closer inspection, secondary elements include a locomotive the "UP" insignia which identify as belonging to the Union Pacific Railroad, escalating coal shuttles from train to hopper, a train brakeman securing cars, a driver and horse team pulling a coal laden wagon, a web of sturdy trestles, a water powered log conveyor, a cable spar tree for raising logs from the river, and scattered logs along the river bank.
+Incidentally, Thomas Edison created a generator that provided electric lighting for the entire operation.

 American.
 Oil on canvas, original stretcher.
 When black lit, no evidence of repaint.
-Gold frame, possibly not original.
+Period gold frame.
 Some wear to edges of frame.

 35" Length 30" Height